Borderlands 3 Legendary weapons – All 122 Legendaries explained, Legendary Farming tips, best weapons in Borderlands 3

 Borderlands 3 Legendary weapons - All 122 Legendaries explained, Legendary Farming tips, best weapons in Borderlands 3

-You can’t have a discussion about the best Borderlands 3 weapons without discussing Legendary weapons – those rare gold guns that drop very occasionally from bosses, Loot Ticks, and high-value chests (to name only a few).
-While every other weapon in Borderlands 3 is procedurally generated and extremely variable due to its many possible prefixes and stat alterations, Legendary weapons have been carefully crafted to offer a completely unique experience with each one.
+The 122 Borderlands 3 Legendary weapons on offer are nothing short of spectacular.
+While every other weapon in Borderlands 3 is procedurally generated and extremely variable, the uber-rare gold Legendary weapons have been carefully crafted to offer a completely new experience with each one.

 Borderlands 3 Legendary weapons & best weapons